- Happy Shy People

 How to Know if Someone Is Shy: Traits to Look For

-Soft-Spoken: They may speak in a low voice or hesitate before responding.
+They may speak in a low voice, mumble, or hesitate before responding, as if carefully choosing each word.

 Why Do I Get Shy So Fast?